k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 a replacement for your legal team.
 It handles the routine tasks, leaving your team free to focus on high-value, strategic decisions.

-By combining ChatGPT’s speed and consistency with human oversight, organizations can maximize efficiency while maintaining the precision and nuance required for effective contract management.
+By combining ChatGPT's speed and consistency with human oversight, organizations can maximize efficiency while maintaining the precision and nuance required for effective contract management.